-The Prize Chapter 1: Oil on the Brain: The Beginning
+The lecture for the Prize Chapter 1: Oil on the Brain: The Beginning

 Consider the following questions:

 - What motivated the quest for a whale oil substitute?

 - Oil lamps created a new market.
 Can you suggest some recent examples of inventions creating new markets?

 - “Only the wealthy used whale oil.”
 What are the social implications of cheap fuel for lighting?

 - What are some possible solutions to the problems created by the rule of capture?

 - Are there any modern booms & busts in other industries?